sree-soundarya/Loyalty-classification/README.md

-# Loyalty-classification
-Loyalty classification / customer segmentation using Snowflake snowpark and Thoughtspot

-# Customer Segmentation and RFM Analysis with Snowflake and ThoughtSpot
+# Loyalty-classification and RFM Analysis with Snowflake and ThoughtSpot

 ## Introduction